Page Lambert’s “Literature and Landscape of the Horse” Retreat

 Engage yourself in this week of guest ranch festivities and become educated at the same time.
 Have you ever wanted to learn more about what it takes to care for a horse?
 Have you ever wanted to learn how to saddle and unsaddle your own horse?
 This week is for you.
 We will have plenty of hands-on opportunities for you as well as some demonstrations.
 We’ll also have special groups for kids ages 6-12 when appropriate.

 Along with saddle horses (those that are ridden) we’ll introduce you to our draft horse team, Waylon and Goliath.
 We’ll show you the basics of harnessing and hitching up a team of horses.
-You may also learn how to drive them (from the ground)!
+If you’re lucky, we may even show you how to drive them (from the ground)!

 What would a little education be without some fun?
-Of course we’ll have a great time out on the trails, doing cattle work, on our mountain ride, at our camp-out and during the gymkhana.
+Of course we’ll have a great time out on the trails, doing cattle work, on our mountain ride, at our campout and during the team penning.

 Adult Only Week

 Although the majority of our summer is dedicated to families with kids, a week that has been growing in popularity over the past couple of years is back again!
 The Adult-Only week is for couples, singles, men, and women.
 You’ll enjoy horseback riding, hiking, fishing, and other activities at the Vee Bar as well as evening entertainment and meals.
-Last year, this was the first week to completely fill up so call early for your reservations!
+This week sold out in 2013, 2014, and 2015!